 Remember the scene from “Death of a Salesman” when protagonist Willie Loman meets with a repeat buyer?
-He starts yakking about himself and the good old days, but does nothing to effectively move the relationship forward.
+He starts going on and on about himself and the good ole days, but does nothing to effectively move the relationship forward.
 He may have been able to accomplish that at one time, but now he’s lost his mojo, doesn’t know how to connect with or provide value to his customers, and most importantly, is missing the tools needed to make it all better.

-CRM applications have a proven track record of increasing sales by up to 29 percent; intensifying sales productivity by up to 34 percent and boosting forecast accuracy by 42 percent, according to recent studies.
+Customer relationship management applications have a proven track record of increasing sales by up to 29%; intensifying sales productivity by up to 34% and boosting forecast accuracy by 42%, according to recent studies.
 In short, it helps you close more deals!
 Keeping your contact list in Excel just isn't cutting it, and can't even begin to compete.

-CRM applications instantly organize massive amounts of customer data from various channels and present it in one unified view.
-Web-based computer systems or software collects information about customers' buying history and preferences, details about purchases and returns, demographics, etc. Then the information is analyzed to create target customer profiles and to help salespeople assist customers with each and every interaction.
+Then, the information is analyzed to create target customer profiles and to help salespeople assist customers with each and every interaction.
 Customers feel as if the business “knows” them.
-In short, CRM systems coordinate, automate and deliver online and offline advertising and marketing strategies that help build the long-term customer relationships that are crucial to a successful Relationship Marketing strategy.
+In short, CRM systems coordinate, automate and deliver online and offline advertising and marketing strategies that help build the long-term customer relationships that are crucial to a successful relationship marketing strategy.

 What Can You Expect from New and Improved CRM Tools?

-More CRM platforms will be equipped with predictive analytics capabilities.
-Successful organizations will focus on enabling deep integrations and aggregation of data so that users can develop analytics to track trends.
+Many CRM platforms are equipped with predictive analytics capabilities too.
+Successful organizations should focus on enabling deep integrations and aggregation of data so that users can develop analytics to track trends.
 (For example, a demographic analysis of customers buying specific products in an effort to create a new set of leads.)

 CRM providers are also adding new social media features that track customer interactions and suggest new contacts.
-Nimble is one company that has devised new ways CRM software can take advantage of social media.
+Nimble is one company that has devised new ways customer relationship management software can take advantage of social media.

-Then when you add in the mobile versions of CRM apps, you can manage your client interactions on the go.
-But check what your CRM provider is offering in their app.
-While HubSpot's CRM app acts as your entire database in your pocket, some systems are only still providing the basic, phone-ready style of the desktop version, which usually doesn’t include a full set of features.
-However, apps are in the works that interact with other mobile programs and make CRM easier for reps to show demos or pull up analytics on their mobile device.
-Wouldn’t it be great if smart devices such as Shopperception, Smart Structures’SmartPile and Sightmachine could be linked to CRM in the future?
+Then, when you add in the mobile versions of CRM apps, you can manage your client interactions on the go.
+But, make sure to check what your CRM provider is offering in their app.
+While HubSpot's CRM app acts as your entire database in your pocket, some systems only provide the basic, phone-ready style of the desktop version, which usually doesn’t include a full set of features.
+However, apps are in the works that interact with other mobile programs and make CRM easier for sales representatives to show demos or pull up analytics on their mobile device.

-In sum, while you might have a firm handle on Relationship Marketing, the right CRM software can always make it better (and prove it!)
+In sum, while you might have a firm handle on relationship marketing, the right customer relationship management software can always make it better (and prove it!)